 In this work, we derived and implemented a reusable geometry-optimization engine within the \textsc{PyBEST} software package~\cite{pybest-paper-2021,boguslawski2024pybest} and interfaced it with the \texttt{geomeTRIC} optimizer, thereby enabling analytic-gradient-driven molecular structure optimizations within a robust TRIC-based framework.
 Specifically, we implemented the analytic nuclear gradients for orbital-optimized pair coupled-cluster doubles (OOpCCD/AP1roG).
 The gradient expressions are derived within a Lagrangian formalism and formulated in terms of response density matrices and generalized Fock matrix.
 Provided no frozen-core approximation is employed, explicit orbital-response terms are avoided, resulting in a compact implementation.

 The performance of the OOpCCD \textsc{PyBEST}--\texttt{geomeTRIC} workflow was assessed for equilibrium geometries and transition states.
 For diatomic molecules, the optimized bond lengths and energies obtained from analytic gradients are in very good agreement with reference values extracted from fitted potential-energy curves, confirming the correctness of the gradient implementation (in addition to comparisons to numerical gradients).
-For the set of small closed-shell molecules, oo-pCCD yields equilibrium structures that are generally in good agreement with MP2 and CCSD(F12c)(T*) reference geometries, despite the lack of dynamical correlation within the OOpCCD model.
+For the set of small closed-shell molecules, {OOpCCD} yields equilibrium structures that are generally in good agreement with MP2 and CCSD(F12c)(T*) reference geometries, despite the lack of dynamical correlation within the OOpCCD model.
 While bond-length deviations remain small for most systems, larger discrepancies are observed for aromatic molecules, reflecting the known limitations of electron-pair methods in describing (aromatic) delocalized $\pi$-systems.
 Specifically, OOpCCD yields (typically overestimated) bond lengths with an RMSE of 0.02 \AA{} compared to CCSD(F12c)(T*) reference data, which is an acceptable error considering the lack of dynamical correlation in the pCCD model.
 Bond-angle deviations are typically below 1$^\circ$, with the largest deviations observed for systems containing lone pairs.

 We further demonstrated the applicability of the optimization engine to transition-state searches.
-The RHF-based workflow robustly converges to a first-order saddle point, whereas OOpCCD calculations are more sensitive to the initial guess geometry in this studied case.
-Nevertheless, starting from an RHF-preoptimized structure enables the successful location of the corresponding OOpCCD transition state.
+The RHF-based workflow robustly converges to a first-order saddle point, whereas OOpCCD calculations are more sensitive to the initial guess geometry in {the} studied {cases}.
+Nevertheless, starting from an RHF-preoptimized structure enables the successful location of the corresponding OOpCCD transition {states}.
 The resulting reaction energies and imaginary frequencies are in reasonable agreement with reference data, although the barrier height is overestimated, indicating the importance of dynamic correlation for quantitative accuracy.